hashed-io/document-graph-book/src/specification/features.md

 ## Plugin Architecture for Custom Renderers and Editors
 Developers can include special fields within their document to enable custom viewers or editors.
 For example, if the field “preferred_renderer” or “preferred_editor” is populated with an endpoint, this endpoint will be used to render or edit the document.

+## Elastic Search
+Document Graph Explorer has integrated support for using a search engine to find documents without navigating the graph.